nathancunn/nathancunn.github.io/_posts/2018-06-01-world-cup-sweepstakes.md

 share-img: http://www.nathancunn.com/figure/source/world-cup-sweepstakes/sweepstakes-og.jpg
 ---

+_Updated June 3 2021_

-Like many others are doing at this time, I'm sure, my friends and I are trying to coordinate a sweepstakes for the upcoming World Cup.
-For anyone unaware, the general format of a World Cup sweepstakes is:
+Like many others are doing at this time, I'm sure, my friends and I are trying to coordinate a sweepstakes for the upcoming Euro 2021.
+For anyone unaware, the general format of a Euros sweepstakes is:
-32 people (or some factor, thereof) pledge an equal sum of money; each draws a competing nation from a hat; the person who draws the winning team takes all the cash.
+24 people (or some factor, thereof) pledge an equal sum of money; each draws a competing nation from a hat; the person who draws the winning team takes all the cash.
 Pretty simple.
+ Of course, social distancing and work from home guidelines arising due to Covid make this a little more complicated to organise among work colleagues.
- In our case, however, the friends I'm organising with all live in different countries, so short of some sort of Sisterhood of the Travelling Pants style arrangement, drawing teams from a hat is out of the question.
+ In my case, the friends I'm organising with also live in different countries, so short of some sort of Sisterhood of the Travelling Pants style arrangement, drawing teams from a hat is out of the question.

 We could have arranged for one trustworthy person to draw a team for everyone from a hat.
-But, you might discover you trust that person much less if they end up with, say, Germany than if they draw themselves Saudi Arabia.
-Another suggestion floated was to do a random sort of names and countries in Excel, but this falls victim to the same issue as before in that the person in charge can do the draw over and over until they get a team they're happy with.
+But, you might discover you trust that person much less if they end up with, say, Germany than if they draw themselves Finland.
+Another suggestion floated was to do a random sort of names and countries in Microsoft Excel, but this falls victim to the same issue as before in that the person in charge can do the draw over and over until they get a team they're happy with.
 And even if they don't, you'll never satisfy everyone that the draw was done fairly, with people's perception of fairness positively correlated to how good their chosen team are.

 So, we need to draw teams in a way which we all trust none of us could possibly hold any influence over.
 Before explaining how I did this in R, I need to give a very brief introduction to pseudo-random numbers.